Fan Focus: Gregory – July 10, 2011

-God this is a difficult one, but for me it would probably be the wizarding world of Harry Potter in Orlando, it is nothing like Godric’s Hollow for Harry, but as I consider myself a huge Harry Potter fan walking through Hogsmeade, Hogwarts, etc would be something like a dream come true, it would be magical for me.
+God this is a difficult one, but for me it would probably be the Wizarding World of Harry Potter in Orlando, it is nothing like Godric’s Hollow for Harry, but as I consider myself a huge Harry Potter fan walking through Hogsmeade, Hogwarts, etc would be something like a dream come true, it would be magical for me.
 But unfortunately as I live in the UK, going there will probably be long in the future.

 You’ve just learned about the Deathly Hallows from Xenophilius Lovegood.
 Which do you wish you could possess?

 No doubt about it, it would definitely be the invisibility cloak.
 It would just be so cool to be able to go wherever you wanted to and nobody know that your there, not to mention being able to put the frights on people who are unsuspecting.
-I could definitely get my own back on my dad who likes to make me jump when Im coming out of my bedroom, that would be fun.
+I could definitely get my own back on my dad who likes to make me jump when I’m coming out of my bedroom, that would be fun.

 The locket Horcrux affects each wearer differently.
 Do you think it would affect you as much as it does Ron?
 If you were the one to kill it, what images and ideas might it first taunt you with?
 (Submitted by Lauren Watson)

-I’d like to say it wouldn’t affect me as much as it affected Ron as I would hate the thought of walking out or constantly arguing with my best friends, but Ron didn’t seem to be that sort of person before he started wearing the Locket, so maybe it could affect me in the same way, but I think I have more self control to be able to put up with the locket.
-If I was to be the one to destroy the locket it would taunt me in more or less the same way that the Boggart upset Mrs Weasley in the Order of the Phoenix.
+I’d like to say it wouldn’t affect me as much as it affected Ron as I would hate the thought of walking out or constantly arguing with my best friends, but Ron didn’t seem to be that sort of person before he started wearing the Locket, so maybe it could affect me in the same way, but I think I have more self-control to be able to put up with the locket.
+If I were to be the one to destroy the locket it would taunt me in more or less the same way that the Boggart upset Mrs. Weasley in the Order of the Phoenix.
 The Horcrux would probably shout out to me that if I stabbed it, it would kill every single one of my closest family members and I don’t know if I would have the courage to destroy it.

 What do you believe King’s Cross Station represents for Harry?
 (Submitted by Hannah89)

 I think Kings Cross Station holds a lot of emotion for Harry.
-It is the place he goes to to be transported to the place he loves, the place he feels most at home and I think Harry probably has a secret admiration for Kings Cross as he will never forget the times he had at Hogwarts both the good and the bad and I believe that’s why he thought he was in Kings Cross when he let Voldermort “Kill him” its the place that holds the most significance to him.
+It is the place he goes to be transported to the place he loves, the place he feels most at home and I think Harry probably has a secret admiration for Kings Cross as he will never forget the times he had at Hogwarts both the good and the bad and I believe that’s why he thought he was in Kings Cross when he let Voldemort “Kill him” it’s the place that holds the most significance to him.